streamdata-gallery-organizations/iex/_listings/iex/hist-get-openapi.md

       parameters:
       - in: query
         name: format
-        description: ' Parameter is optional Value can only be csv When parameter is not present, format defaults to JSON'
+        description: Parameter is optional Value can only be csv When parameter is not present, format defaults to JSON
       - in: query
         name: symbols
-        description: ' Parameter is optional Value needs to be a comma-separated list of symbols (i'
+        description: Parameter is optional Value needs to be a comma-separated list of symbols (i
       responses:
         200:
           description: OK